How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 This is how Gemstone looks when you open it up

-It’s quite simple but still visually pleasant with nice, rounded menu boxes that stop it from having a clunky feel that some other buy outright or free RAW editors have.
+It’s quite simple but visually pleasant with nice, rounded menu boxes that stop it from having a clunky feel that some other buy outright or free RAW editors have.

 drag in your RAW image and that will open a new windowdrag in your RAW image and that will open a new windowdrag in your RAW image and that will open a new window